slant/rubyar/README.md

 # ActiveRecord with Ruby
-This is a basic implementation of using ActiveRecord outside of Rails, in this case, with a plain Ruby script.
+This is a basic implementation of using ActiveRecord outside of Rails.
+In this case, in a plain Ruby script.

 This implementation is using an external database.yml file, as Rails does, without the environments.